HarryLovesCode/Vulkan-API-Book/chap06/chap06.md

   VkPresentModeKHR*  pPresentModes);
 ```

-Like with other `vkGetX` methods, we should pass in `NULL` as the last argument to get `pPresentModeCount` before we allocate memory for `pPresentModes`.
+- `physicalDevice` is the physical device that will be associated with the swapchain to be created, as described for `vkCreateSwapchainKHR`.
+- `surface` is the surface that will be associated with the swapchain.
+- `pPresentModeCount` is a pointer to an integer related to the number of format pairs available or queried, as described below.
+- `pPresentModes` is either `NULL` or a pointer to an array of `VkPresentModeKHR` structures.

 Let's look at how this is used:

 ```cpp
 uint32_t presentModeCount = 0;